 To quote the perennial It Girl herself: “That’s hot.”

 Paris Hilton is getting into the memoir game.
-The hotel heiress and It Girl turned NFT hot shot just sold a book to William Morrow imprint Dey Street Books, the same publisher behind Jessica Simpson’s bestseller from February 2020.
-The memoir is billed as “both searingly honest and deeply personal” and promises to give an even more in-depth look at Hilton’s paradigm-shifting celebrity persona.
+The hotel heiress and It Girl turned NFT hot shot sold a book to William Morrow imprint Dey Street Books last summer, the same publisher behind Jessica Simpson’s bestseller from February 2020.
+The memoir, the aptly titled Paris: The Memoir is billed as “both searingly honest and deeply personal” and promises to give an even more in-depth look at Hilton’s paradigm-shifting celebrity persona.
 Plus, it certainly doesn’t hurt that early aughts nostalgia is currently a lucrative as hell venture.